knative/docs/docs/bookstore/page-0/page-0-intro.md

 - Are you new to the cloud computing world and looking to get started with open source?

-!!! success "You find the right place"
+!!! success "You found the right place"

     If any of these resonate with you, you've found the perfect starting point.